nhu92/popgen2021/Describing_Variation.md

 'angsd' takes `.bam` files to calculate site frequency spectrum (SFS) first.
 From the result of SFS (an `.idx` file), it estimate several estimators of diversity (θ).
 Since it takes `.bam` files, it may run longer than vcftools does, but normally less than 1 hour.
 > This step requires the latest version of 'angsd'.
 I already installed under our course directory `/lustre/scratch/nhu/popgen2021/software/latest/angsd/`.
 You can directly use it without installing your own.
 > bam file list are stored in `/lustre/scratch/nhu/popgen2021/scripts/diversity/`.
 There are `snivalis.bamlist`, `sreticulata.bamlist`, and `sphlebophylla.bamlist`.
 Choose the one that assigned to your group as the first input file for command below.
+> We did a simple filter here to screen genotypes with minimum mapping quality and Phred quality.
+For vcftools we use `.vcf` file, they are already filtered so we do not need to do this.
 ```bash
 #!/bin/bash
 #SBATCH -J idx_angsd